Quinton Dial: Early life

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2009 Alabama Football Commitments".
+Rivals.; "2009 Alabama Football Recruiting Commits".
+Scout.; "Scout.com Team Recruiting Rankings".
+Scout.; "2009 Team Ranking".
+Rivals.com.;

 College career

 Dial playing for Alabama in 2012.

 Dial played college football at East Mississippi Community College for his freshman and sophomore seasons.
 He spent his junior and senior seasons the University of Alabama.
-In his final two seasons at the University of Alabama, He finished with a total of 46 tackles, 2.5 sacks.
+In his final two seasons at Alabama, He finished with a total of 46 tackles, 2.5 sacks.

 His ferocity of play was illustrated by a hit he made on Georgia quarterback, Aaron Murray, on January 12, 2012.
 During another victory for Nick Saban's Alabama team, the Georgia quarterback threw an interception and, for the duration of that play, he became a blocker.
 Quinton Dial recognized the opportunity and blocked the Georgia quarterback.

 Professional career

 San Francisco 49ers

 On April 27, 2013, Dial was selected in the fifth round of the 2013 NFL draft by the San Francisco 49ers.
 On August 27, 2013, he was placed on the reserve/non-football injury list.
 During his rookie season in 2013, he played in three games making one tackle.
 He helped the 49ers reached the NFC Championship where they lost to the eventual Super Bowl champion Seattle Seahawks.
 In 2014, he gained more playing time as a defensive tackle and played 14 games making 30 tackles with two sacks and one pass defended.
 In 2015, he started 15 games with 59 tackles, 2.5 sacks, and one pass defended.

 On February 24, 2016, Dial signed a three-year contract extension with 49ers.
 Dial finished the 2016 season with 36 total tackles and two passes defensed in 14 games and 11 starts.

 On September 2, 2017, Dial was released by the 49ers.